Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-Peanut Butter No Bake Cookies are always a hit!
+Peanut Butter No-Bake Cookies are always a hit!
 These easy no bake peanut butter oatmeal cookies only take 15 minutes to make, and everyone loves them.

 pile of six peanut butter no bake cookies, up close with a dark background

 One thing my kids always love to do with me is make treats.
 And our favorite is to make easy no bake treats.
-These great Peanut Butter No Bake Cookies are the perfect quick and easy no bake treat.
-They come together with just six ingredients, and are done in no time.
+These great No Bake Peanut Butter Cookies are the perfect quick and easy no bake treat.
+They come together with just six ingredients and are done in no time.

 These delicious no bake cookies are sure to become a favorite in your house.
 My nephew says that these taste like peanut butter cookie dough!
+If these look amazing but you are craving chocolate, make my Chocolate Peanut Butter No Bake Cookies.

 READER REVIEW